 The shocking truth about ice closing your pores...

 You’ve probably heard before that ice can close your pores.
 On the contrary, you may have heard that heat can open up your pores.
-While neither of these is true, ice does play a critical role in your skincare routine.
+While neither of these are true, ice does play a critical role in your skincare routine.
 Right now, for the first time, we are going to reveal the shocking truth about pores and ice.

 Sage’s certified paramedical esthetician, Barbara, always throws her hand in her face on this one.

 So why are so many bloggers, personalities, and companies selling you on the fact that ice actually closes your pores?
 Misinterpretation, plain and simple.

 Pores don’t actually open or close.
 You heard right!
 The pores on your face and rest of your body are not muscles, meaning they can’t contract to close or relax to open.

 A pore so-called “opens” when bacteria and dirt gets lodged inside causing the pore to inflame and irritate the surface of the skin, then the formation of a zit occurs.
 Now if you do the math, it’s pretty apparent a pore so-called “closes” when no bacteria or dirt is present in the pore (keep dirt out of your pores with our Miracle Routine).